Kaneez Fathima

+She was appointed chairman for Karnataka Silk Industries Corporation Limited (KSIC) on 26 January 2024.

 Constituency

 She represents Gulbarga Uttar (Vidhana Sabha constituency) of the Karnataka Legislative Assembly.

 Political career

-Fathima Kaneez is a member of Indian National Congress (INC) political party.
+Fatima is a member of Indian National Congress (INC) political party.
 After the passing away of Dr Qamar ul Islam, Fatima had initially refused to contest but was persuaded by Siddaramaiah, Mallikarjun Kharge and G.Parameshwar.
 Besides people of all communities convinced her to contest.
-Many Gulbarga leaders from Congress MLA Priyank Kharge, MLA Ajay Singh, Wahed Ali Fatehakhani, Baba Nazar Mohammed Khan, ex-HKE President Basavaraj Bhimalli, etc. supported her and more than sympathy, the election campaign was done by highlighting the contributions of her husband Qamar-ul-Islam and won the election against Nasir Hussain Ustad of JD(s) and Chandrakanth Patil of BJP by 5,940 votes.
+Many Gulbarga leaders from Congress MLA Priyank Kharge, MLA Ajay Singh, Wahid Ali Fatihakhwani, Nazar Mohammed Khan, ex-HKE President Basavaraj Bhimalli, etc. supported her and more than sympathy, the election campaign was done by highlighting the contributions of her husband Qamar-ul-Islam and won the election against Nasir Hussain Ustad of JD(s) and Chandrakanth Patil of BJP by 5,940 votes.

 CAA Protest

 A massive protest, the largest in North Karnataka, took place in the town of Kalaburagi against the Citizenship Amendment Act (CAA).
 Around 15,000 people gathered for a protest march and came out defying the Section 144 notification that was imposed on the entire state of Karnataka.
-MLA Kaneez Fathima was the major catalyst in mobilising citizens.
+MLA Kaneez Fatima was the major catalyst in mobilising citizens.
 All local Congress Corporators reportedly came out in support of the protest.